malyn/Enforth/DESIGN.md

 # Design Goals

 1. Minimize RAM usage.
 When faced with a design decision, the option that minimizes RAM usage is almost always the one that was taken.
+2. Minimize ROM usage.
+Enforth is a complete environment on its own, but its real value is exposed through interfaces to existing C/C++ libraries.
+To that end, Enforth itself is as small as possible in order to make room for those companion libraries.
+Many of Enforth's definitions are coded in Forth, which makes those definitions smaller than if they were coded in C, but also slower.
+Whether to code a definition in C or Forth was based on the expected frequency of use for that definition in embedded environments: definitions involved in the text interpreter and interactive experimentation are almost always in Forth as are routines involved in text input/output.
 2. Ensure that the entire dictionary and all values therein are relocatable without requiring values to be rewritten.
 This allows us to copy the dictionary as-is back and forth between RAM, EEPROM, and flash.
 In addition to supporting on-device development -- build up your code and then copy it to EEPROM for a turn-key app -- this may allow us to dump the contents of the dictionary as a C-style (PROGMEM) array and then compile that into flash.
 Note that there are subtleties here: XTs must also be relocatable since you could get the XT for a word and then store that in a CONSTANT or array in the dictionary.

 # Memory Layout